-The Recipient's proposed system is intended to substantially alleviate the need for grid updates, while improving power and charging reliability on site and addressing the key concerns of Site Hosts.
-The proposed turnkey, modular system design further reduces soft costs related to business analysis, permitting and utility requirements, and deployment costs, while addressing the critical needs of Site Hosts for resiliency and electric system reliability.
+The Recipient's proposed system is intended to significantly reduce the scale of distribution substantially alleviate the need for grid upgrades needed to enable charger energization, hastening the start of charger operations.
+It will also improve reliability and lessen strain on the utility gridupdates, while improving power and charging reliability on site and addressing the key concerns of Site Hosts.
+To reduce the additional load attributable to EV charging on the grid, the recipient's solution uses a battery-integrated charger that reduces the need for costly grid upgrades and reduces peak period demand, thus reducing electricity and infrastructure costs to the site host. o reduce the impact of EV charging on the grid, the Recipient's solution provides power from an integrated battery that is charged during off-peak periods.
+Thus, the system aims to reduce peak period power demand, reduces the need for costly grid upgrades, and reduce electricity costs to the charger site The proposed turnkey, modular system design further reduces soft costs related to business analysis, permitting and utility requirements, and deployment costs, while addressing the critical needs of Site Hosts to access and use charging power more cost effectively. for resiliency and electric system reliability.
 First, to reduce the impact of EV charging on the grid, the Recipient's solution provides power from an integrated battery that is charged during off-peak periods.
-Thus the system aims to reduce peak period power demand, reduces the need for costly grid upgrades, and reduce electricity costs to the charger site.
+Thus, the system aims to reduce peak period power demand, reduces the need for costly grid upgrades, and reduce electricity costs to the charger site.

-Second, to address reliability concerns, the Recipient seeks to integrate several key reliability services into its EV chargers.
+Second, to address reliability concernsin this project, the Recipient, OptiGrid LLC, seeks to integrate several key reliability services into its EV chargers will build and expand upon the charger design and intellectual property, which it purchased from FreeWire Technologies, Inc., to bring a viable battery-integrated charger to market.
+To de-risk CEC's investment in this project, the recipient will partner with the electric terminal tractor, Orange EV.
+By developing and deploying OptiGrid's Gen 1 battery-integrated charger in partnership with a terminal tractor operator, the Recipient will pilot the use of a system with strong potential to benefit several key stakeholders in the market for commercial EV charging: ZEV fleet operators and charger site hosts, and utilities.
+Development of this product will bring a novel charger to market that can reduce the need for distribution grid upgrades, reduce energy costs for site hosts, and enable reliable operations for ZEV fleet operators.
 These services include modifications that maximize the integrated battery storage to provide EV charging, resiliency benefits to the Site Host, and utility ratepayer benefits.
 Specifically, the upgraded system will enable bi-directionality to act as battery storage capable of putting power back onto the grid and supporting critical functions of the Site Host, or integrate into a microgrid to support islanding and / or renewable power management and storage.
 Furthermore, by enabling Site Host self-generation to be used in conjunction with Boost Charger as a microgrid, sites should be able to optimize energy costs and electricity availability.